From Poop to Plants: The Weird World of Animal Seed Dispersal

 Devil’s Thorn

-Examples of Plants Using Animal Dispersal
+Examples of Plants Using This Dispersal Method

 1️⃣ Mango 🥭 & Cherry 🍒